 NARAL has also weighed in on some key issues unrelated to abortion and pregnancy:

-NARAL receives financial support from such notables as Patricia Bauman and Andrew Rappaport, as well as charitable foundations like the Bauman Family Foundation, the Compton Foundation, the David and Lucile Packard Foundation, the Educational Foundation of America, the Jessie Smith Noyes Foundation, the Minneapolis Foundation, the Nathan Cummings Foundation, the New-Land Foundation, the Open Society Institute, the Public Welfare Foundation, the Stewart R. Mott Foundation, the Streisand Foundation, the Turner Foundation, and the Z. Smith Reynolds Foundation.
+NARAL has received financial support from such notables as Patricia Bauman and Andrew Rappaport, as well as charitable foundations like the Bauman Family Foundation, the Compton Foundation, the David and Lucile Packard Foundation, the Educational Foundation of America, the Ford Foundation, the Jessie Smith Noyes Foundation, the Minneapolis Foundation, the Nathan Cummings Foundation, the New-Land Foundation, the Open Society Institute, the Public Welfare Foundation, the Stewart R. Mott Foundation, the Streisand Foundation, the Turner Foundation, and the Z. Smith Reynolds Foundation.
 For a list of additional NARAL funders, click here.

 NARAL's president since January 2013 has been Ilyse Hogue, an expert in both electoral and advocacy campaigns.
 She has also served on the board of Rebuild the Dream, and has worked with such organizations as Media Matters for America and MoveOn.org.
 For more information about Hogue, click here.

 For additional information on NARAL Pro-Choice America, click here.